Learn-Write-Repeat/Flask/Module 1/README.md

 * It has a rich API, and large array of syntactic directives (statements, expressions, variables, tags) that allow the dynamic injection of content into the templated file.

 ## Templates in Flask:
-*Templates are files that contain static data as well as placeholders for dynamic data.
+* Templates are files that contain static data as well as placeholders for dynamic data.
 In simple language, templates are generally the blueprints of the html code that we're going to use in webpage, which will get rendered with data to produce a final document.
+* The jinja2 template engine uses the following delimiters for escaping from HTML.

+1. {% ... %} for Statements
+2. {{ ... }} for Expressions to print to the template output
+3. {# ... #} for Comments not included in the template output
+4. # ... ## for Line Statements

 ## Operations on Templates: